programmfabrik/easydb-documentation/content/sysadmin/installation/postgres-upgrade.en.md

 ```

 ### remove the old postgres data directory
-If you have enough free storage, you may delay this step
+If you have enough free storage, you may delay this step.

+We assume that `/srv/easydb` is the directory of your easydb installation.

 ```bash
 rm -rf /srv/easydb/pgsql/var/9.4